davemakebeer/Amazon_Reviews_Python/README.md

 2. **Jupyter Notebook for Data Analysis (`amazon_reviews_analysis.ipynb`):**
    - A Jupyter Notebook dedicated to data analysis using the processed dataset.
-   - Utilizes Pandas, Matplotlib, and Seaborn for exploratory data analysis.
+   - Utilises Pandas, Matplotlib, and Seaborn for exploratory data analysis.
-   - Provides visualizations, statistical insights, and documentation of trends and patterns in the Amazon product reviews data.
+   - Provides visualisations, statistical insights, and documentation of trends and patterns in the Amazon product reviews data.

 ## Dependencies